ShawnChenXHC/report/report-draft.md

     });
   });
 ```
-**Figure 2.2: The "Click" event handler attached to the "Regions" filter
+**Figure 2.2: The "Click" event handler attached to the "Probability" filter
 control in Management Report Filters**

 This event handler, much of whose body has been intentionally omitted, will
 cause an overlay selection window to appear when the user clicks on the
-"Regions" filter control.
-Functionally speaking, this event handler achieves
+"Probability" filter control.
+Functionally speaking, this event handler
-its purpose.
+achieves its purpose.
 But, design wise, it leaves a lot to be desired.

 As one can see from the selector being passed to the `on()` function, this
 event handler is attached to all elements whose `data-role` attribute is one of
 the following: `report-selection-overlay`, `mgmt-report-selection-overlay` or
 `prjtrack-report-selection-overlay`.
 This shows that the behaviour of the
-"Regions" filter control is shared by many other elements.
+"Probability" filter control is shared by many other elements.
 By attaching the
 same event handler to all of these elements, a good deal of code repetition is
 eliminated.
 Nevertheless, because of subtle differences between these three
 classes of elements, the function must make additional checks during runtime in